lila-benseghir/M1-ISII-BDDA-23-24-TP2/README.md

 3. Add the constraint "Each **laboratoire** must have a _chef_" .
 Put your query into [_2_3_chef.sql_](2_3_chef.sql)
 4. Add the constraint "The _budget_ of each **projet** must not exceed 5000000".
 Put your query into [_2_4_budget.sql_](2_4_budget.sql)

- ## Exercise 3 : Database Queries
+ ## Exercise 3 : Database Queries (3 pts)

  1. Display average of **Charge_Horaire** of each **project**.
 Put your query into [_3_1_average.sql_](3_1_average.sql)
  2. Display (_NomCh, NomUniversite_) of the **chercheurs** related to '**LSI**' **laboratoire**.
 Put your query into [_3_2_nomCh.sql_](3_2_nomCh.sql)
  3. Sort the **laboratoire** in descending order based on the overall **Charge_Horaire** provided by its **chercheurs**.
 Put your query into [_3_3_sort.sql_](3_3_sort.sql)

   Check the Actions tab to see if you have completed the exercise successfully.
-You should score full marks if all tests have passed (14 points).